microsoft/CosmosDB_Multi-Tenant/README.md

 It would be better to create one container per business entity and share the throughput at the database level.
 This will avoid creating one database per each customer and saves lot of money.
-You will have to understand that it may cause noisy neighbor problem.This approach tends to work well when the amount of data stored for each tenant is small.
+You will have to understand that it may cause noisy neighbor problem.
+This approach tends to work well when the amount of data stored for each tenant is small.

 It can be a good choice for building a pricing model that includes a free tier, and for business-to-consumer (B2C) solutions.
 In general, by using shared containers, you achieve the highest density of tenants and therefore the lowest price